Why Your Digital Product Needs a Visual Designer

 Visual designers are engineers of emotion.

 Desirability isn’t just about aesthetics.
-It’s about inspiring excitement or curiosity, or conveying attributes such as sophistication, trustworthiness, tranquility, friendliness, fun, or luxury.
+It’s about generating excitement or curiosity, or conveying attributes like sophistication, trustworthiness, tranquility, friendliness, fun, or luxury.
 How you convey these attributes is where visual design comes in.
 Visual designers are trained to think about how the things we look at make us feel.
 So if desire is what you want people to feel when they engage with your product, you’ll need someone on your team who represents visual design thinking.

 A good visual designer can also enhance your product in the following ways:

-They think about visual elements systematically (but know when to break the rules).
-Good visual designers don’t introduce a new design pattern into an existing system at random.
+- They think about visual elements systematically (but know when to break the rules).
+Good visual designers won’t arbitrarily introduce a new design pattern into an existing system.
 They keep a running inventory of visual elements, and know how to combine them to create a coherent experience throughout.
-Experienced designers can also anticipate eventualities and work those contingencies into their visual lexicon.
+Experienced designers can also anticipate eventualities and work those contingencies into the visual lexicon.

 But they also understand that a rigid adherence to rules results in an insipid display of visual clutter.
 The design may have to deviate from existing patterns depending on the context, content, and the objective.
 Good visual designers know how to make those judgment calls.

-They think about your brand.
+- They think about your brand.
 If your product is digital, then the user experience (and thus the user interface) is your brand.
-At Modus, we find that our clients expect more than a generic interface that’s been pieced together using boilerplate templates that anyone can source from free download sites.
+At Modus, we find that our clients expect more than a generic interface that’s been pieced together using boilerplate templates available from free UI mockup sites.
 They want a unique experience to reflect their brand personality, culture, and spirit.
 This is why it’s so crucial to involve your visual designers from the beginning of the project.
 Speaking of which…

-They’re good for agile.
+- They’re good for agile.
 If you’re running an agile project, be sure to involve your visual designers from the discovery phase of your process.
-The more first-hand exposure they get to the client’s objectives, user needs, and other upfront research, the more they will internalize the spirit of the project.
-This will make them a crucial asset when the designs are going through multiple iterations or require additional features.
-The visceral connection they have with the original goals of the project will enable them to make informed design recommendations that preserve the spirit of the concept.
+First-hand exposure to client objectives, user pain points, and other upfront research helps designers to make a visceral connection with the product’s vision —much more effectively than a 2-page creative brief can.
+When your product is going through multiple iterations or requires additional features, this emotional connection will enable visual designers to make informed recommendations that preserve the spirit of the original vision.
 Visual designers are engineers of emotion.
-Don’t deprive them of the opportunity to exercise their empathy during the user research phase.
+Don’t deprive them of the opportunity to exercise their empathy by leaving them out of the research process.